MHickey2/EssenChelle-Oils/TESTING.md

 ## Cross Browser Testing<a name="browsertesting"></a>

   The site was tested in Google Chrome, Microsoft Edge and Mozilla Firefox on the Desktop.
-The site was tested on a Lenovo Laptop, and a Xiomai Redmie Note 11.
+The site was also tested on a Lenovo Laptop, and a Xiomai Redmie Note 11.

 <br/>